shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ### Training The Model

-The **Adam Optimizer** was used toup date the model parameters within the training loop.
+The **Adam Optimizer** was used to update the model's parameters within the training loop.
 A reason why I chose to use the Adam optimiser was becaue it was able to effectively adjust the learning rate for each parameter individually, and so it worked well for intensive hyperparameter tuning.

 At each step of the training loop, the input images are passed through the encoder, vector quantizer, and then reconstructed by the decoder. **Mean Squared Error (MSE)** is used as the reconstruction loss because I believed it was a good fit for this task where the goal was to minimise the pixel-wise differences between the original and reconstructed MRI images.

-The training set and validation set was used to calculate the **Structural Similarity Index (SSIM)** between the reconstructed and original images.
-This metric was used to evaluate the visual quality for how well the VQ-VAE model was able to generate the reconstructed images.
+The **Structural Similarity Index (SSIM)** score was used as the comparison metric to evaluate the visual quality for how well the VQ-VAE model was able to generate the reconstructed images.
 Moreover, the reconstructed training and validation images were saved at each epoch to visually see the improvements as the model went through more epochs (refer to the images under [Results](#results)).

 After training, the SSIM scores and training reconstruction losses for each batch were plotted to visualise how the models performance evolved during training (refer to the graphs under [Results](#results)).
 Finally, the model with the lowest validation loss was saved in order for it to be used in the [predict.py](predict.py) script as this would likely be the model that generalises best to unseen data.